 In defining cases and controls, consideration needs to be given to the degree of exposure to an intervention.
 The length of exposure should be long enough that a change in outcome can be expected.
 For example, the day after enrollment in MFH care, no change in patient outcome is expected.
 It is common to assume that at least three months are needed before a patient begins to show the benefit of a change in the delivery of healthcare.
 This implies that patients with short stays in an MFH or in nursing homes cannot be easily evaluated for changes in the effects of service modalities on care outcomes.

 Some patients can receive both the intervention and the control programs.
-For example, a patient may enroll in a MFH, at first but after months of enrollment, leave it for a nursing home.
-Therefore, time of patient’s enrollment in a case or control group often needs to be done for specific periods or lengths to time.
+For example, a patient may enroll in an MFH at first, but after months of enrollment leave it for a nursing home.
+Therefore, the time of a patient’s enrollment in a case or control group often needs to be done for specific periods or lengths.
 Because the same patient has spent time in both groups, he may appear to be an ideal match for himself in evaluations of the two interventions.
-An important exception exists—the case and its control are examined at different points in time, and this needs to be considered in the design of studies when improvements in treatment over time can affect measured study outcomes..
+An important exception exists—the case and its control are examined at different points in time, and this needs to be considered in the design of studies when improvements in treatment over time can affect measured study outcomes.

-Unfortunately, transition from one intervention to another is almost always accompanied by a major crisis that affects the patient’s health.
+Unfortunately, the transition from one intervention to another is almost always accompanied by a major crisis that affects the patient’s health.
 Though it is the same study patient, she has a different health status after the transition.
 For example, in exhibit 15.1, we see information on the blood pressure of one patient.
 This patient was in a nursing home for seven years.
-At end of the seventh year, there was a hospitalization (shown as a circle).
+At the end of the seventh year, there was a hospitalization (shown as a circle).
 Following this hospitalization, the patient was discharged to an MFH.
 The blood pressure values during year 8 show the patient’s condition in the MFH.
 The patient’s condition improved right before the transfer to the MFH program.
 The improvement may result from hospitalization not the MFH.
 When patients are classified into cases or controls over different periods, analytical methods for assessing treatment effects become statistically and conceptually complex.
 Analysts must explicitly consider person-time (i.e., the amount of time each patient spends as a case or a control).

 [INSERT EXHIBIT]